gempurbayu/GemSec-Security-Analyzer-MCP/SSE_SETUP.md

 3. **Check for connection errors** in server logs - any errors during connection setup will be logged.

+4. **Verify endpoint configuration**:
+   - For Streamable HTTP (recommended): Use `http://localhost:3030/mcp` with `type: "streamable-http"`
+   - For legacy SSE: Use `http://localhost:3030/sse` with `transport: "sse"`

-4. **Restart the server** if issues persist:
+5. **Restart the server** if issues persist:
    ```bash
    npm run build
    npm start
    ```

-5. **Clear and reconnect** - Disable the MCP server in your IDE, wait a few seconds, then re-enable it.
+6. **Clear and reconnect** - Disable the MCP server in your IDE, wait a few seconds, then re-enable it.

+7. **Check session management**:
+   - Ensure session ID is being passed correctly in headers (`mcp-session-id`)
+   - Verify that session is stored after initialization
+   - Check server logs for "Session initialized" messages

 **If problems persist:**
 - Check that the server process is not being killed or restarted